Ronanchen/Yelp-review-analysis/README.md

 ## Descriptive Analysis

-We mainly conduct descriptive analysis on 3 datasets: business_data, review_data and user_data, to provide a comprehensive insights before we build models and  develop other analysis.
+I mainly conduct descriptive analysis on 3 datasets: business_data, review_data and user_data, to provide a comprehensive insights before I build models and develop other analysis.

-1. In business_data, we firstly count how many business owners are in each state, and the top 6 states are Arizona, Nevada, Ontario, North Carolina, Ohio and Pennsylvania, which are all above 10,000.
-Then we analyze the distribution of stars that all business owners had received.
+1. In business_data, I firstly count how many business owners are in each state, and the top 6 states are Arizona, Nevada, Ontario, North Carolina, Ohio and Pennsylvania, which are all above 10,000.
+Then I analyze the distribution of stars that all business owners had received.
 People tend to give 4.0, 3.5, 5.0, 4.5 stars, which are all higher than neutual one, 3.0.

-2. In review_data, we deal with the problem about how many "useful", "cool" and "funny" compliments are got in every review.
+2. In review_data, I deal with the problem about how many "useful", "cool" and "funny" compliments are got in every review.
 All three kinds of compliments show a monotonic relationship, there are less and less reviews when the compliments in one review increase.
 For example, review that receives zero "useful" or "cool" or "funny" is more than 50%.
 The review that gets most "useful" have 1241 ones, and there are only 2 reviews get more than 1000 "useful" compliments.
 The review that gets most "funny" have 1290 ones, and that is the only review gets more than 1000 "funny" compliments.
 The review that gets most "cool" have 506 ones, and that is the only review gets more than 500 "cool" compliments.
 So users tend to compliment a review as useful or funny, more than cool.

-3. In user_data, firstly we count how many fans does each account have.
+3. In user_data, firstly I count how many fans does each account have.
 Its' monotonic again, more than a half accounts have 0 fan, and the number of users become less and less when fans volumn increases.
 The most popular user has 9538 fans, while the second popular user only have 2964.
 About what's average stars does each user give, most of them give 5.0, 1.0, 3.0, 4.0, which also reveals that most of our users only leave a review once.
 The average stars from users that give multiple reviews are 3.67, 4.33, 2.33, 4.67, 4.2 and 3.33 which almost are neutral or positive.

 ## Logistic Model

-We try to predict rating for business on Yelp by reasonalbe attributes in data.
-Considering the distribution of rating scores, from 1 star upto 5 stars, we define no more than 3 stars as low rating and convert the number of stars into 0 and those with over 3 stars as high rating and convert it into 1.
-Thus we get the column for prediction named stars as boolean value.
+I try to predict rating for business on Yelp by reasonalbe attributes in data.
+Considering the distribution of rating scores, from 1 star upto 5 stars, I define no more than 3 stars as low rating and convert the number of stars into 0 and those with over 3 stars as high rating and convert it into 1.
+Thus I get the column for prediction named stars as boolean value.

-Attributes we choose as independent variables: Business ID, User ID, rating stars in review dataset, number of reviews tagged as 'useful', 'funny' and 'cool', business location including state, city, latitude and longitude, average rating stars for business, number of reviews, average rating stars given by users, number of compliment reviews.
+Attributes I choose as independent variables: Business ID, User ID, rating stars in review dataset, number of reviews tagged as 'useful', 'funny' and 'cool', business location including state, city, latitude and longitude, average rating stars for business, number of reviews, average rating stars given by users, number of compliment reviews.

 ### Model Processing